xiix0/scam/README.md

-Don't feed the bats tonight.
+Among the lucky, you are the chosen one.